ThielG/ThielG/README.md

 #### 🇧🇷 Em português:

 📖 Olá!
-Sou estudante de Análise e Desenvolvimento de Sistemas no terceiro período, apaixonado por tecnologia e desenvolvimento.
+Sou estudante de Análise e Desenvolvimento de Sistemas no quarto período, apaixonado por tecnologia e desenvolvimento.

-💼 Atualmente, estou focado no aprimoramento das minhas habilidades em Python e Java, além de estar explorando o universo HTML/CSS e Kotlin.
+💼 Atualmente, estou focado no aprimoramento das minhas habilidades em Python e Java, além de estar explorando o universo HTML/CSS, Djando e Kotlin.

-📧 Sinta-se à vontade para enviar suas perguntas, comentários ou oportunidades de colaboração para guilhermethiel1@gmail.com.

 #### 🇺🇸 In english:

 📖 Hello there!
-I'm a third-period student of Software Analysis and Development, deeply passionate about technology and coding.
+I'm a fourth-period student of Software Analysis and Development, deeply passionate about technology and coding.

-💼 Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS and Kotlin.
+💼 Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS, Django and Kotlin.

-📧 Please feel free to reach out with any questions, comments, or collaboration opportunities to guilhermethiel1@gmail.com.

 ##